Introduction to the Veiled Chameleon

 Gestation after a successful mating is about one month at which time the female will dig a hole to lay her eggs.
 The laying site should be in soil or a sand/soil mixture that will hold its shape.
 The laying receptacle can be a regular flower pot or bin of soil.
 It is important that this bin not be more than 9” deep.
 The ideal egg laying is where the female has her head just above the ground when she has turned to deposit the eggs in the hole she dug.
 She is looking for a solid surface under the ground (presumably the harder layers under the earth) to lay her eggs against.
 If given “perfect” soil conditions and no “imperfect” hard layer to lay against she will continue to dig which results in a tunneling behavior and the danger of tunnel collapse.
 The behavior of digging deep has been misinterpreted as the desire to dig deep and keepers then fall into the trap of giving the chameleon much deeper bins and that much more to exhaust themselves digging through.

 Although wild clutches range about 30 eggs, the imbalance of food in captivity leads to massive clutches of 60 or more.
 This is not healthy for the female so healthy food intake before she is gravid is important.
-The eggs can be left where they are or moved to an incubator where they can hatch in 7-9 months at 72F.
 There have been a wide range of incubation strategies and temperatures that have proven successful with incubation times that range from six to 16 months.
+Veiled chameleon eggs are quite hardy and many people simply incubate under their bed.

 The babies hatch ready to eat you out of house and home.